 Keep up-to-date with your applications through UCAS Track.

 UCAS notify you when we reach a decision on your application.
 Our offers will normally be conditional offers (if you are still studying towards your qualifications) or unconditional (if you have completed your qualification and met the conditions already).

-When you have all your decisions back from all five of your choices, you use UCAS Track to decide which offer you want to accept.
+When you have all your decisions back from all five of your choices, you use UCAS Hub to decide which offer you want to accept.

 If you receive an offer, we will invite you to an Applicant Visit Day.

 If you are an international student studying a certain science- or engineering-based course you must apply for ATAS clearance after you receive your offer.

 Find out about ATAS clearance on the Student Hub.

 If you achieve the grades required by your conditional offer, we will confirm your place via UCAS when the exam results are published in the summer.

 In some cases, you may be asked to send in copies of your results when they are released.